 The Industry Solution (The Customers’ Nightmare?): Yield Management

 As a result of the product perishability and high capital costs, travel companies have to find a price that:

 - Maximizes their profit.

-- Ensures that they sell as much of their inventory as possible every day, flight, etc.
+- Ensures they sell as much of their inventory as possible daily, flight, etc.

-Determining the right price to meet both these criteria is not easy.
-It requires that the travel industry understands a lot about their clients and their purchase patterns.
+Determining the right price to meet these criteria is complex, and it requires the travel industry to understand its clients and their purchase patterns.
 To achieve these goals, the industry has developed a pricing model called yield management.

 Yield Management 101

 The travel industry determines prices through a system called yield management.